56+ critical event planning checklist details and tasks

 Assess travel and lodging needs for staff and speakers, assess lodging needs for attendees, research lodging providers, obtain quotes, conduct walkthroughs, establish minimums, negotiate with and select lodging providers, monitor bookings and follow up prior to event.

-Identify external vendor/supplier needs, create needs list, develop prospective suppliers list, create RFPs for suppliers, acquire quotes/proposals and conduct interviews/visits.
+Identify external vendor/supplier needs, identify vendor management solutions/apps, create needs list, develop prospective suppliers list, create RFPs for suppliers, acquire quotes/proposals and conduct interviews/visits.

 Assess venue requirements, research venue options, draw up and send out venue RFPs, receive proposals, schedule and conduct venue site visits, conduct negotiations, select venue, sign contract, work with venue point-of-contact and conduct final walkthrough prior to event.